Productivity¶

 0.42820898354646514

-- Analyze the first strategy in a separate portfolio
+- Analyze the first strategy in its own portfolio.

-- Analyze the second strategy in a separate portfolio
+- Analyze the second strategy in its own portfolio.

-- Analyze both strategies in the same portfolio separately
+- Analyze both strategies separately in the same portfolio.

-- Analyze both strategies in the same portfolio jointly
+- Analyze both strategies jointly in the same portfolio.

 Row stacking¶

-- Complex vectorbtpro objects of the same type can be easily stacked along rows.
-For instance, you can append new data to an existing portfolio, or even concatenate in-sample portfolios with their out-of-sample counterparts
+- Complex VBT objects of the same type can be easily stacked along rows.
+For example, you can append new data to an existing portfolio, or concatenate in-sample portfolios with their out-of-sample counterparts

 >>> def strategy(data, start=None, end=None):